permissionBRICK/auto-review/README.md

 }
 ```

-Run two agents — one `--role developer`, one `--role reviewer` — pointed at the same git repo, and
+Run two agents — one Developer and one Reviewer — pointed at the same git repo, and
 you're done.
 Per-client setup (Claude Code, Codex, HTTP) is in
 [Connect the two agents](#connect-the-two-agents).
 Hacking on the server itself? `git clone` then
 `npm install` (builds via the `prepare` script).